eggsyntax/sonify/README.md

 Installation:
 ===
 Requirements are listed in requirements.txt -- they can be installed automatically using 'pip install -r requirements.txt'.
 Sonify was written under Python 2.7.
 It might work fine under earlier versions or it might not.
+At worst, the port would probably be trivial, assuming there were compatible versions of the libraries for the python version you're using.
+Note that some of the requirements could be omitted entirely, depending on what parsers and renderers you're interested in.
 Note that the project uses MIDIUtil (http://midiutil.googlecode.com).
 However, there's a minor bug in the library (I've confirmed this with the author, and he'll fix it, hopefully soon).
 In the meantime, I've added a patched version to the repository (just deletes line 92 from MidiUtil.py).
 The local version is automatically installed by 'pip install -r requirements.txt'

 Licensing: